openstack/requirements/README.rst

 central list of all the requirements (``global-requirements.txt``) that are allowed in OpenStack projects.
 This is enforced for ``requirements.txt``, ``test-requirements.txt`` and extras defined in ``setup.cfg``.
-This is maintained by hand, with changing going through CI.
+This is maintained by hand, with changes going through CI.

 We also maintain a compiled list of the exact versions, including transitive dependencies, of packages that are known to work in the OpenStack CI system.